sonukr108/Study-Nest/README.md

 ✅ Handpicked Notes for HTML & CSS
 ✅ Practical Code Examples for better understanding
-✅ Mini Projects to apply your knowledge
-✅ Interview Questions & FAQs for revision

 Perfect for BCA students who want to learn, practice, and master web development fundamentals! 🚀